alakob/ai_code_converter/README.md

 - Documentation options
 - File upload/download capabilities

-For a lightweight experience, you can also use our Jupyter notebook version:
+For a lightweight experience:
-- [codeXchange.ipynb](./codeXchange.ipynb) - Run the converter in a Jupyter environment
+- [codeXchange](./codeXchange.ipynb) - Run the converter in a Jupyter environment

 ## License